 Students whose dissertation fails to satisfy the examiners will be awarded the PG Diploma, provided that the taught elements of the course have been successfully completed.

 Graduates will gain a high degree of knowledge and expertise about cinema, literature, art, media, and popular culture, and will explore the relationship between these fields in a highly critical and interdisciplinary way.
 Students taking this programme may pursue academic careers, work in the media, or in the creative industries or publishing.

-Students should normally have a good (2.1) honours degree in Film Studies, English or a related discipline.
+Students will normally be expected to have a 2:1 honours degree in Film Studies, English or a related discipline.
 Applicants with alternative qualifications and/or relevant experience may also be considered.

 English Language Pre-Sessional Programmes

 We offer Pre-Sessional programmes and Foundation Programme(s) which are designed to prepare you for university study, the 24 week and 10 week programmes provide additional English Language tuition for students who do not meet our minimum English Language requirements by up to 1.0 IELTS and 0.5 IELTS respectively.
 Successful completion of these programmes guarantees progression to various degrees at the University of Dundee as long as you hold a relevant offer.
 The 30 week (one Academic Year) Foundation Programme(s) allow applicants who have not met our typical academic entry requirements, and require additional English Language support by up to 1.0 to 1.5 IELTS, to gain the necessary qualifications to enter the University of Dundee degree programmes in the following year.

 Information about the School of Humanities scholarships can be found on the School of Humanities scholarships webpage.